EXTERNAL NETWORK PENETRATION TESTING

 Compared to internal penetration testing, it is a quick and short exercise.
 For instance, a medium to the large organisation may expect results within a week to two weeks maximum.

-An external vulnerability scan is a sub-set of penetration tests that includes analysis of vulnerabilities that may or may not affect the environment.
+An external vulnerability scan is a sub-set of penetration tests that includes analysis of network vulnerabilities that may or may not affect the environment.
 It is a helpful exercise for assets at scale and continuous checks to know the threat surface (less deep, more wide analysis).

 External pen test methodology